aeternity/protocol/contracts/sophia.md

 * The `sign` is a signature proving that the contract is allowed to register the account - the account address + the contract address (concatenated as byte arrays) is signed with the private key of the account, proving you have the private key of the oracle to be.
-If the address is the same as the contract `sign` is 0.
+If the address is the same as the contract `sign` is ignored.
 * The `qfee` is the minimum query fee to be paid by a user when asking a question of the oracle.
 * The `ttl` is the Time To Live for the oracle, either relative to the current height (`RelativeTTL(delta)`) or a fixed height (`FixedTTL(height)`).